 Each stage in a project will have a cost centre (location) and discipline (business type) attached.
 Cost centres describe the division of the company which this revenue is linked to.
 Disciplines outline the type of business.
 Each invoice, bill, or staff expense created in Synergy is allocated to a stage, which always has both a cost centre and discipline assigned.
 Cost centres and disciplines can be used to map the location that invoice data is transferred to in your accounting system using Accounting add-ons.

 Each staff expense or bill (supplier expense) has an expense type assigned.
 Used to group together similar types of staff or supplier expenses (i.e. couriers, travel, subcontractors).
 The account code entered on each type is used to map these similar expense items to the matching location in your accounting system using account codes.

 - MYOB AccountRight Live > Income codes = 4-1100, 4-1200, and Expense codes = 5-1100, 6-2100.

 - Xero > Sales revenue account = 200, Supplier Expenses account = 300, and Staff Expenses account = 429.

-Add account codes to cost center, disciplines, or expenses to map where your invoice or expense data should transferred to in your accounting system.
+Add account codes to cost centre, disciplines, or expenses to map where your invoice or expense data should be transferred to in your accounting system.
 Learn more about this account codes in the configuring Accounting add-ons topic.

 Sample disciplines are created based on the 'industry type' selected when creating a new organization.
 Delete or make inactive any of the disciplines that are not required.
 Disciplines created with a new organization are: